-Ensuring productive and healthy lives, delivering equitable education, reducing inequality, ensuring access to water, sanitation and sustainable energy, and finishing the unfinished business of the Millennium Development Goals (MDGs) - will rely primarily on domestic public resources, at national and local level, and supported by international cooperation and partnerships.
-We commit to a new basic social compact to guarantee nationally appropriate minimum levels of social protection and essential public services for all.
+11. Ensuring productive and healthy lives, delivering equitable education, reducing inequality, ensuring access to water, sanitation and sustainable energy, and finishing the unfinished business of the Millennium Development Goals (MDGs) - will rely primarily on domestic public resources, supported by international cooperation and partnerships.
+We commit to a new basic social compact to guarantee provide nationally appropriate minimum levels of social protection and essential public services for all.
 We recognize that this entails significant additional investments, such as for strengthening country health and social protection systems and delivering education to all our children, including those in fragile and conflict affected states.
-We agree to explore the most effective, efficient and coherent funding modalities to do this, including the possibility of global funds, building on the experiences of existing mechanisms and based on country-led experiences.
-We commit to significant international support for this initiative and we call for philanthropists, foundations and the business sector to join us in these efforts.
+We recognize that developing countries that do not have adequate national financial resources will also require international support and resources to implement these social development programmes, and we commit to mobilise and provide the additional means of implementation as part of the global partnership for development.
+We agree to explore the most effective, efficient and coherent funding modalities to do this, to mobilise adequate resources, including international development financing, the possibility of global funds, building on the experiences of existing mechanisms and based on country-led experiences.
+We commit to significant international support for this initiative and we call for philanthropists, foundations and the business sector to join us in these efforts, in accordance with interntionally agreed goals and nationally determined priorities.